edwintanschacc/no-ai/README.md

-I really hate wix.com.
-Visual Studio Code is better.
+I really hate AI.
+Manual is better.
 If Microsoft tries to shove me with AI, i'm switching to Google Sites.

+I'll say it once and i'll say it again.
+I hate Artificial Intelligence, it's worse than manual.